Zarina Zabrisky

 Zarina Zabrisky is an American writer and reporter based in Ukraine.
 She is the author of the novel, We, Monsters, several collections of short stories, including Explosion, A Cute Tombstone and her debut work, Iron, and a book of collaborative poetry and art, Green Lions, co-written with Simon Rogghe.

 She is a correspondent for Byline Times and Euromaidan Press.
 She has contributed to BBC News, Voice of America, TVP World, The Sunday Post, and more.

 Zabrisky also co-produced the award-winning documentary Under the Deadly Skies and directed and produced the documentary Kherson: Human Safari.

 Her work in exposing Putin’s crimes in Ukraine led Zabrisky to be sanctioned by the Russian foreign Ministry in August 2025, which added her to its "stop list", banning from ever entering the country.

+The 6th of June 2026, on Ukraine's Journalist Day, the President Volodymyr Zelenskyy awarded Zabrisky the Order of Merit III Class for her work as a war correspondent and her film "Kherson: Human Safari", which depicts the daily Russian terror against civilians".